Persons with dispensed medicines

 Data are based on a complete registration.
 The accuracy of the statistic depends on the accuracy of the registration.
 Almost all data originate from electronic systems of public pharmacies.
-See also ‘checking and correcting methods’.

 Specification of quality strategy

-- Longitudinal analysis (consistency in course of time);
+- Time series analysis (consistency over time);

-- Indicator analysis (ratio between variables);
+- Key figure analysis (relationship between variables);